JohnReedLOL/scala-trace-debug/README.md

 - Convenient object oriented style syntax
 - Easy to locate and remove trace statements (just Ctr-R find and replace)
 - Customizable features including stack trace length and enabling/disabling of assertions and traces.
-- Ability to print whole expressions (See "New features")
+- Ability to print whole expressions (see "New features")

 ____________________________________________________________________________________________________________________